-As a disclaimer, often when a problem comes up with a piercing, we run to the internet and began jumping from one option to another to find a solution, It's easy to get confused with the conflicting view points and advice and I think it is important to state that no amount of research can replace a visit to an educated and experience piercer.
-Also I think it is important to even return to a piercer that gave you wrong advice.
-Think about it if people keep coming back with the same problems over and over, maybe it will be enough for them to rethink their aftercare, methods and advice.
+As a disclaimer, often when a problem comes up with a piercing, we run to the internet and began jumping from one option to another to find a solution, It's easy to get confused with the conflicting viewpoints and advice and I think it is important to state that no amount of research can replace a visit to an educated and experienced piercer.
+Also, I think it is important to even return to a piercer that gave you the wrong advice.
+Think about it if people keep coming back with the same problems over and over, maybe it will be enough for them to rethink their aftercare, methods, and advice.

 - Healing Times - Do not stop the aftercare regiment until the piercing is healed.
-The piercing may seems healed because there is no discomfort or limited discharge after a week but the fact is that the piercing is not healed.
-Just because it seems healed doesn't mean it it.
-When in doubt ask you piercer to make the decision to whether it is healed or not.
+The piercing may seem healed because there is no discomfort or limited discharge after a week but the fact is that the piercing is not healed.
+Just because it seems healed doesn't mean it is.
+When in doubt ask your piercer to make the decision whether it is healed or not.

 - Tongue Piercings take on average 2 to 4 weeks to heal.